TEDxCMU

 Background

-In September 2018, I joined the board member of TEDxCMU, an annual conference and independently organized chapter of TED bringing together some of the world’s most bold and innovative thinkers to Carnegie Mellon University at a 400+ attendee event.
-I was responsible for styling the front-end of a new web application for our events.
+In September 2018, I became a board member of TEDxCMU, an annual conference and independently organized chapter of TED bringing together some of the world’s most bold and innovative thinkers to Carnegie Mellon University in a 400+ attendee event.
+I was responsible for styling the front-end of a new web application built for attendees, speakers, and board members.

 Brainstorming

-The innovation team ideates solutions to problems in the board and creates interactive elements for our event attendees.
-We brainstormed with our 30+ member board to identify potential problems and places where our organization could use innovation.
+The innovation team ideates solutions for problems in the board and to enhance the event experience.
+We brainstormed with the board to identify potential problems and ideas where we could use innovation within the organization.

-With TEDxCMU growing to a 400+ attendee event in just a few years, management and communication became considerably more challenging.
-The year prior, a tech problem with cabling delayed the event by nearly an hour.
+As TEDxCMU has grown in the last few years to a 400+ attendee event, management and communication have become considerably more challenging.
+Last year, a tech problem delayed the event by nearly an hour.

-With relatively few organizers and volunteers, we needed a solution to help mitigate problems like these.
-We chose to build a new web application that could address the needs of multiple stakeholders and potential problems.
+With less than 30 board members, we needed a solution to help mitigate problems like these.
+We chose to build a new web application that could the needs of multiple stakeholders and potential problems.

 Ideas presented in brainstorming session from board